Social media - statistics on the use by enterprises

 Enterprises have not only progressively embraced this new generation of highly dynamic web applications, but have also adopted new behaviours.
 They have integrated social media into the way they run their business, organised forms of internal communication apart from the management chain and, most importantly, communicated and interacted with customers using the new applications.
 From that point of view it has been possible for customers to influence business decisions and assist companies in designing and marketing their products.

 Enterprises attach importance to internet presence.
 Consequently, their websites increasingly offer functionalities such as online ordering, product catalogues and information, order tracking, product customisation and links to social media.
-In 2015, some 75 % of EU enterprises employing at least 10 people reported having a website.
-This is 2 percentage points more than in 2013 as adoption rates are slowing.
+As shown in Table 1, in 2017, some 77 % of EU enterprises employing at least 10 people reported having a website.
+This is 4 percentage points more than in 2013 as adoption rates are slowing.

-Furthermore, enterprises with a website seek to enhance their internet presence by exploiting the possibilities that social media offer.
+Furthermore, enterprises seek to enhance their internet presence by exploiting the possibilities that social media offer.
 The four most widely known categories of social media are: (a) social networks such as Facebook, LinkedIn, Xing, and others; (b) corporate blogs or microblogs such as Twitter, Present.ly, and others; (c) multimedia content-sharing websites such as YouTube, Flickr, SlideShare, and others; and (d) wiki-based knowledge-sharing tools.
-In 2015, 39 % of EU enterprises used at least one of these types of social media; compared to 2013, this is an increase of 9 percentage points.
-Percentages do vary widely from country to country, ranging from 22 % in Poland to 72 % in Malta.
-Some 36 % of all enterprises in the EU that reported having a website also reported using one or more social media.
+In 2017, 47 % of EU enterprises used at least one of these types of social media; compared to 2013, this is an increase of 17 percentage points.
+Percentages do vary widely from country to country, ranging from 27 % in Poland to 74 % in Malta.
+Some 44 % of all enterprises in the EU that reported having a website also reported using one or more social media (Table 1).

-In 2015, more than every second EU enterprise employing 250 or more people (58 %) had an account and used some kind of social network.
-By contrast, just over one out of three enterprises (34 %) employing 10 to 49 people used social networks.
+In 2017, more than two thirds of EU enterprises employing 250 or more people (68 %) had an account and used some kind of social network.
+By contrast, just over one out of four enterprises (43 %) employing 10 to 49 people used social networks (Figure 2).

-Some 5 % of EU enterprises used wiki-based knowledge-sharing tools in 2015.
+Some 5 % of EU enterprises used wiki-based knowledge-sharing tools in 2017.
 A wiki is a website that in principle allows multiple users to create and collaboratively edit interlinked webpages using an internet browser.
 Wiki-based communication platforms may be open to a global audience or may be restricted to a selected network or community of partners.
+The highest percentage of EU businesses using wiki-based knowledge-sharing tools was registered in Lithuania (12 %).

-Among enterprises that used social media for the three customer-centric purposes above, those in the accommodation sector used social media more than those in other economic sectors.
-In particular, 79 % of enterprises in the accommodation sector used social media to obtain customers’ opinions and answer their questions.
+Among enterprises that used social media for the three customer-centric purposes mentioned above, those in the accommodation sector used social media more than those in other economic sectors.
+In particular, 83 % of enterprises in the accommodation sector used social media to obtain customers’ opinions and answer their questions (Figure 6).

 Data sources and availability